thingsdb/ThingsDocs/v0/content/node-api/nodes_info.md

 ### Return value

-List with node [info](../../data-types/info) for all nodes in ThingsDB.
+List with node [info](../../data-types/info) about all nodes in ThingsDB.

 ### Example

-> This code returns info for all ThingsDB nodes:
+> This code returns info about all ThingsDB nodes:

 ```thingsdb,should_pass,@n
 nodes_info();